MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/smartvision-admin.md

   - Tier1
 ms.topic: reference
 search.appverid: MET150
 description: Learn how to install and use the Microsoft Teams Intelli Camera for hybrid meetings.

 ---

-# What is Microsoft Intelligent Camera?
+# What is Microsoft Intelligent Camera

 Microsoft Teams AI Camera is a platform which allows users to inspire and share engaging experiences for remote users.